-- Nomination: Investor can nominate a family member (even a minor) so that they can inherit it in the unfortunate event of the investor’s demise.
+- Nomination: An investor can nominate a family member (even a minor) so that they can inherit it in the unfortunate event of the investor’s demise.

 - Corpus after maturity: Upon maturity, you will receive the entire maturity value.
 Since there is no TDS on NSC payouts, the subscriber should pay the applicable tax on it.

 - Premature withdrawal: Generally, one cannot exit the scheme early.
-However, they accept it in exceptional cases like the death of investor or with the court order.
+However, they accept it in exceptional cases like the death of the investor or with a court order.